Horse Chestnut for Veins and Circulation

 You also have perforating veins, which connect your superficial veins to your deep veins.
 Your deep veins lie in groups of muscles and are the main workhorses that pump the blood back up to your heart.
 The flow of blood upwards is driven by pressure within the system (the push factor), muscle contractions (the massage factor), and valves that prevent blood that is moving up from going back down (the backflow factor).
 Another issue is the structural integrity of the veins and valves themselves.

 Your veins are much thinner than your arteries, as the blood flowing through them is under much less pressure.
 As you age your veins lose tone, which causes them to stretch out too easily (like skin that is wrinkling or not so elastic anymore).
 Veins also develop little gaps in their structure and leak fluids too easily.
 This creates a tendency for fluid and pressure to build up in your legs (indicated by sock mark lines or noticeably swollen ankles or lower legs).
-Your heart tends to compensate by increasing blood pressure (the push factor), which of course raises blood pressure for the rest of your body.
 If you lack muscle fitness or activity then the massage factor isn’t working right, which is part of the reason blood moves upwards, again causing lower leg pressure and the tendency to increase overall blood pressure.
 On top of that, your backflow prevention valves in your veins may lose fitness, which means they don’t close all the way and blood tends to leak back downhill.

 Horse Chestnut Extract and Chronic Venous Insufficiency

 The horse chestnut tree (Aesculus hippocastanum) produces a seed that is used as a dietary supplement extract.
 Horse chestnut seed extract (HCSE) is a rich source of a nutrient called aescin (also escin), which is believed to be its biologically active compound.